 ❓ Sound familiar?
 You have 47 browser tabs open and a bookshelf of books you’ll “read when you have time.”
 You’ve thought through every possible scenario but haven’t started the actual project.
 When someone asks you to decide, you need “more data.”

-💡 The painful truth: You’re not actually preparing.
-You’re hiding.
-More research feels productive, but it’s just a socially acceptable way to avoid the vulnerability of trying and failing.
+💡 The painful truth: More research feels productive, but it’s a socially acceptable way to avoid the vulnerability of trying and failing.

 • Ship before you feel ready.
-You never will.
+You never will feel ready.

-• Get an accountability partner who will push you
+• Get an accountability partner who will call you on the stalling

-• Remember: Action creates more learning than research
+• Action creates more learning than research ever will

 ⚠️ When this goes too far: You’ve become a spectator of your own life.
-You have opinions about everything but experience of nothing.
-You’re so afraid of being drained by the world that you’ve stopped engaging with it entirely.
+You have opinions about everything but experience with nothing.
+You’ve stopped engaging with the world to avoid being drained by it.

 Learn more about Type 5